Historia Stussy oraz wszystkie metki

 stussy history tag

-1. ABE HIROYUKI - Japan (probably the largest Stussy collector in the world)
+1. ABE HIROYUKI - Japan (probably the biggest Stussy collector in the world

-Abe Hiroyuki, also known as xxabehiroyukixx on Instagram, is likely the biggest Stussy collector and the founder of the PENGUIN TRIPPER 原宿 store.
-He started sharing his Stussy collection publicly on Instagram in 2014 and continues to surprise hundreds of Stussy enthusiasts with his items.
-On his profile and blog, we can find very rare collections, motifs, and accessories that are not often seen even on auction sites.
+Abe Hiroyuki or xxabehiroyukixx, because under this nickname we can find Abe on Instagram is probably the biggest Stussy collector and founder of the PENGUIN TRIPPER 原宿store.
+He started sharing his Stussy collection publicly on Instagram in 2014 and still surprises hundreds of people who love Stussy with his stuff.
+On his profile and blog we can find very rare collections, motifs and accessories that we do not often have the opportunity to see even on auction portals.

 2. archivebyx - Poland